ErikOehlerich/Sankt-croix-Anno-1799/README.md

-All the Excel files with the transcribed lists and the actual code can't  be used without my written confirmation.
+All the Excel files with the transcribed lists and the actual code can't be for commercial use without my written confirmation.

-All the pictures of the cadastral list, are from the National Archive of Denmark.
+All the pictures of the cadastral list are from the National Archive of Denmark.

 All the pictures are publicly available.